mendix/docs/content/best-practices/best-practices-overview/index.md

 ### 1.3 Structure of Best Practices

 For each category and sub-category of best practices, there will be an overview that covers the breadth of the area discussed.
 This will be followed by a number of specific areas or use cases that are covered more in detail.
-These will refer to more detailed information in the [Mendix Reference Guide](/refguide/) or [Mendix How-to's](/howto/) that explains the product.
+These will refer to more detailed Mendix documentation that explains the product.
 The best practices will sometimes include example implementations in the App Store.

 {{% todo %}}[**UPDATE DIAGRAM**]{{% /todo %}}